wyne-ybanez/personal-portfolio-master/README.md

 3. You should now have a copy of the original repository in your GitHub account

 ### Local Clone

+This is used when you would like to make changes to the project code

 1. Should you wish to use a different IDE like VSCode.
 You first log in to Github and locate the required repository.
 Here is the link for this [repository](https://github.com/wyne-ybanez/personal-portfolio-master)
 2. Open a new terminal on Git Bash